Dress shoes with white soles are a lot more popular today than they were a decade ago, and it isn’t hard to understand why:

 Their Original model is a derby shoe made from high-quality leather and the company’s proprietary dual-density outsole, which combines the high-performance athletic technology of a sneaker with the strength and support of hiking boots.

-In addition to the soft leather, the Originals have a low heel when compared to some of the other shoes on this list, which lends them a more timeless look and (in my opinion) makes them a little bit sleeker.
+In addition to the soft leather, the Originals have a low heel when compared to some of the other shoes on this list.

-Plus they’re available in half sizes (as are the Wolf & Shepherd shoes above and below), which makes it easier to find the perfect fit.
+Plus they’re available in half sizes, which makes it easier to find the perfect fit.

-They come in seven different colors, but only three of them have white soles, while two more have a beige sole that’s a little more subdued.
+The other knock against them is that, while they come in a wide range of colors, only three of them have white soles, while two more have a beige sole that’s a little more subdued.

 They are hands down some of the most comfortable shoes I’ve ever had, and without question the most comfortable dress shoes you can get, while still looking like real dress shoes and not like some kind of sneaker/dress shoe hybrid.